 What is Salt Therapy?

-Salt Therapy, or Halotherapy, is a holistic method that reproduces the microclimate naturally found in salt caves by dispensing high concentrations of dry salt aerosol into a room.
+Salt Therapy, or Halotherapy, is a holistic method that reproduces the microclimate naturally found in salt caves by dispensing steady concentrations of dry salt aerosol into a room.

 Halotherapy is a natural, safe and drug-free method of relief for respiratory diseases.
 It can be used as a complementary alternative method along with prescribed medications or entirely by itself.
 It may increase the effectiveness of prescribed medications, and decrease the amount prescribed.